siteleaf/siteleaf.com/features.markdown

 - title: Open source superpowers.
   is_nested: true
   body:
-  - title: Jekyll-compatible templating and themes
+  - title: Jekyll compatibility
     body: We’ve reimagined Siteleaf’s templating system to be 100% compatible with Jekyll.
 We’re keeping all the best parts of the Liquid syntax you already love, and making it work with a larger ecosystem.
 Now you can use any off-the-shelf Jekyll theme, or even take your Siteleaf theme with you.
   - title: Portable source code
-    body: We believe that your data belongs to you, with the freedom publish to any web host you want, including FTP, SFTP, Amazon S3, GitHub Pages, and Rackspace Cloud Files.
-Now with Jekyll, your entire site’s source code and content are portable, not just the compiled HTML.
+    body: Now with Jekyll, your entire site’s source code and content are portable, not just the compiled HTML.
 Move sites into and out of Siteleaf easily.
 Even compile it yourself without using Siteleaf.
 You’ll never be locked into a CMS again.
   - title: Import from v1, WordPress, and more
     body: Export your existing v1 site content to v2-ready Jekyll format using the existing Siteleaf gem (<code>siteleaf export</code>).
 Also import your content from WordPress, Tumblr, Ghost, Drupal, and more using the community-supported Jekyll Import.
 - title: More developer-friendly.